leewinder/ng2-google-recaptcha/README.md

 ## Usage

-All the examples shown below are taken from the [samples application](https://github.com/leewinder/ng2-google-recaptcha/tree/master/samples).

-### Building and Running the Sample Application
-Check out the repository, browse to the './samples' folder and run `npm install` to install all the required dependancies.

-**Note**: Running `npm install` on the sample project requires that Python 2.7.x is available on the command line as it runs a couple of Python scripts to correctly set up the npm_modules folder.

-ng2-google-recaptcha is developed in [Visual Studio Code](https://code.visualstudio.com/) so once `npm install` has finished you should be able to open the './samples' folder in VS Code and it will run out of the box (by default it uses lite-server which is installed as part of `npm install`).

-If you are not using Visual Studio Code, browse to the './samples' folder and run `tsc` to build the application.
-Then open your local server of choice pointing to ./samples as the root directory.

 ### Importing The 'ng2-google-recaptcha' Module
 To use ng2-google-recaptcha, you need to import the Ng2GoogleRecaptchaModule into the relevent module in your application.
 In the sample application this is done in the entry module - [app.module.ts](https://github.com/leewinder/ng2-google-recaptcha/blob/master/samples/src/app/app.module.ts)